cyrillglockner/bonsaiai.github.io/source/includes/examples/_event-cartpole.html.md

 This example demonstrates how instances of the `Event` class can be used to drive a custom simulation loop.
 Rather than relying on machinery internal to `bonsai_ai.Simulator`, the `CartPoleTrainer` class advances the simulation event by event, which, in turn, allows for custom logic at each stage.

-This event driven interface is for when you can't squeeze your particular application logic into the prescribed callback interface.
-If this is the case, your implementation may benefit from employing this pattern.
+This event-driven interface is useful when you can't squeeze your particular application logic into the prescribed callback interface.

 Cartpole is a classic control problem.
 [OpenAI Gym][2] describes it as: